Skip to Content

 • Burlington Lawn Bowling: Establish a Junior Lawn Bowling Program within the organization

 • LIFT Kids by Glad Tidings Church: Offer the community an afternoon drop-in program for eight weeks in July and August.
-The free program are offered every Wednesday and Thursday at Bolus Park and Hidden Valley Park, Geared towards children ages 5-11 years old.
+The free program is offered every Wednesday and Thursday at Bolus Park and Hidden Valley Park, Geared towards children ages 5-11 years old.

 • Park on the Path: Construct a new parkette that is inclusive and includes accessible playground equipment.